Your first treasure hunt

 Prerequisites

-- A campaign already exists in Studio.
+- A campaign already exists in OmniLab Studio.

-- You can edit touchpoints in that campaign.
+- You can edit Touchpoints in that campaign.

 - You know the real-world location where the first object will be placed.